NOAA-GSL/VxIngest/mats_metadata_and_indexes/metadata_files/README.md

 ```"builder_type": "NetcdfObsBuilderV01"```
 defines a python class.
 These builder classes are defined
 in the [netcdf_to_cb/netcdf_builder.py](https://github.com/NOAA-GSL/VxIngest/blob/main/netcdf_to_cb/netcdf_builder.py) file.
 This class will interpret the
-ingest data from a set of netcdf files retrieved from the path.
+load_spec and ingest data from a set of netcdf files retrieved from the path.
 Whether the entire result set is combined into one document or multiple documents depends on the "builder_type".
 In this example the "NetcdfObsBuilderV01" combines all
 the data into one document with the data fields ingested as top level